The Illustrated Man (film): Reception

 The Illustrated Man was considered a critical and financial failure.
 Time wrote, "Responsibility for the failure of The Illustrated Man must rest with Director Jack Smight.
 He has committed every possible error of style and taste, including the inexcusable fault of letting Steiger chew up every piece of scenery in sight."

 Vincent Canby of The New York Times wrote, "Mr. Kreitsek's screenplay is unsharp, without focus, working into and out of the hallucinations with great awkwardness."
 Canby found the film to have "moments of eerie beauty" but believed that the director was limited by the screenplay.
 The critic said, "Everything remains foetus-like and underdeveloped, although shrouded in misty pretensions of grandeur."
-Echoing Canby, Roger Ebert of the Chicago Sun-Times wrote, "Smight's confused, wandering film never does quite come to terms with what it wants to be."
+Roger Ebert of the Chicago Sun-Times wrote, "Smight's confused, wandering film never does quite come to terms with what it wants to be."
 Ebert pointed out the film's weaknesses to be acting and character but did not find them to be fatal.
 He believed that the film's major flaw was "inadequate attention" to the audience's expectations, distracting it with logic and lack of logic in the film's three stories.
 He concluded, "And so the film finally doesn't work for the same reason that comic Westerns usually fail: Because it's risky to fool around with a genre unless you know what you're doing."

 Ray Bradbury said: "Rod was very good in it, but it wasn't a good film ... the script was terrible."